AriFordsham/GHCWiki/building/mac-osx.md

 Thirdly, if you like to use GHC's LLVM backend, also execute: `brew install llvm`

+**NB:** You need to use a binary distribution of GHC 7.4.1 (or later) as a bootstrap compiler.
+(Earlier versions fail with an error message complaining about the lack of `/Developer/usr/bin/gcc`.)

 ### Previous versions of OS X and Xcode